Influencer Marketing: Micro or Macro? Maybe Both?

 The Power of Electronic Word-of-Mouth Marketing

-Influencer marketing has its roots in word-of-mouth (WOM) marketing.
+Macro and micro influencer marketing has its roots in word-of-mouth (WOM) marketing.
 WOM marketing is defined as the exchange of information between individuals that influences product perception and consumer behaviour (Katz & Lazarsfeld, 1966).
 Market research has determined WOM marketing as a significant information hub for products (Lee & Youn, 2009).
 Therefore, WOM marketing is a powerful tool that can significantly affect the success of a commodity in the market by changing consumer behavior and brand communication (Abalaesei, 2014).

 With digitalization and emergence of social media, WOM marketing has evolved onto the internet as electronic word-of-mouth (eWOM) marketing, which leverages technology and enables communication with others almost instantaneously and ubiquitously.
 De Veirman et al. (2017) states that eWOM is an effective tool to influence buying decision, more so than traditional advertising.